Illinois's 1st congressional district: Presidential election results

+History

 Democrats routinely dominate politics in the district, with the main focus of competition being the party primary.
 Only twice since 1966 has a Republican candidate for Congress received over 20% of the vote, and the Democratic nominee has topped 80% in every presidential race during that time.
 The district's expansion into the suburbs in the 1990s has incorporated a population that has voted Republican more often; Republican support has passed the 10% mark, and George W. Bush received 17% of the vote here in 2004.
 His was the best showing by a Republican presidential candidate in the district in over 40 years.

 The district has since the early 1970s elected representatives who dissented from the city's Democratic establishment.
 William L. Dawson, U.S. Representative from 1943 to 1970, maintained the district's loyalty to Mayor Richard J. Daley.
 His successor Ralph Metcalfe initially continued that stance but publicly broke with Daley over an incident of police brutality in 1972, establishing a rift that persists.
 When Metcalfe died less than one month before the election in 1978, Democratic party officials named loyalist Bennett M. Stewart to take his place on the ballot, and Republicans replaced their candidate with A.A.
 "Sammy" Rayner, a former Democratic alderman.
 Despite the campaign support of Jackson for Rayner, Stewart won the election, although Rayner did get over 40% of the vote.

 Stewart served only one term and lost the 1980 Democratic primary to reform candidate Harold Washington.
 He left Congress in 1983 upon being elected mayor, after winning a contentious three-way primary with 37% of the vote.
 His successor in Congress was union organizer Charles Hayes.
 Hayes lost the 1992 primary to Bobby Rush by a 42–39% margin following the House banking scandal, in which it was revealed that Hayes had 716 overdrafts on his congressional checking account.
 Rush had previously lost the 1988 and 1990 primaries to Hayes.